jlesage/docker-baseimage/README.md

 ### Selecting a Baseimage

 Using a baseimage based on Alpine Linux is the recommended choice.
-Not only because of its small size, but also because Alpine Linux is a Linux distribution based on [musl] and [BusyBox] that is designed for security, simplicity and resource efficiency.
+Not only because of its small size, but also because Alpine Linux is a distribution based on [musl] and [BusyBox] that is designed for security, simplicity and resource efficiency.

 However, using this baseimage to integrate an application not part of the Alpine's software repository or without its source code available may be harder.